arnaudstiegler/synth-doc-AI/synth_data_gen/logs.md

+BEWARE: there's an issue where we don't have the guarantee that the component listed in the metadata is actually in the page used for training

+## Entry 04/04
+### TODO:
+- [] Multiproc the datagen script
+- [] Add some more styling randomization
+- []

 ## Entry 04/03:
 ### TODO:
 - [x] Look into how to create a structured form
-- [] Think about how to randomize css styling more thoroughly
+- [x] Think about how to randomize css styling more thoroughly

 ## Entry 04/02:
 ### TODO: